tethysplatform/tethys/docs/tutorials/getting_started/bokeh_integration.rst

       <li class="{% if request.path == shapes_url %}active{% endif %}"><a href="{{ shapes_url }}">Shapes</a></li>
     {% endblock %}

-If you start tethys and go the shapes endpoint of this app you should see something like this:
+If you start tethys and go to the shapes endpoint of this app you should see something like this:

 .. figure:: ../../images/tutorial/bokeh_integration/bokeh_integration_3.png
     :width: 650px